NCAR/wrf-python/doc/source/tutorials/tutorial_03_2018.rst

 =========================

-NCAR will be providing a four hour tutorial for wrf-python on Wednesday, March 7, 2018.
+NCAR will be providing a four hour tutorial for wrf-python on Wednesday, March 7, 2018 from 8 AM to 12 PM.
 The tutorial is free, but seating is limited to only 16 students, so registration is required.

 The tutorial will take place at NCAR's corporate training center in Boulder, Colorado.